lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 1 - 21 August 2022.md

 And asks us to join him to investigate.
 We told him that we first needed to interrogate the capture kobold (as there are no prison cells in [[Nimon Gap]]) and will join him afterwards.

 The Kobold [[Kobob]] works for [["The Inventory"]] (Kneecap in Draconic), who in turn works for [[Jeralla]].
 But currently has no whereabouts of the latter.
 They received orders from [[Jeralla]] to attack [[Nimon Gap]].
 Originating from an outpost just outside the city in the woods.
+They ride their wasps, because they raised them to be ridden.
-Ze rijden op de wespen omdat ze ze zo opgevoed hebben.
-Kobob gemarkeerd met een kruisje onder zn vleugel en vrijgelaten met de voorwaarden dat als we hem weer tegen komen, en hij nog steeds met slechte shit bezig is, dat we dan geen genade meer tonen.
+We ([[Booker]] and [[Keth]]) marked Kobob with a small cross under their wings.
+So that if we ever run into them again, we know it's the kobold we releasedgemarkeerd met een kruisje onder zn vleugel en vrijgelaten met de voorwaarden dat als we hem weer tegen komen, en hij nog steeds met slechte shit bezig is, dat we dan geen genade meer tonen.